Severe Weather in the North East 1901-2010

 Mid February 1979

-Snow drifted to depths of 6-7 feet along the East Coast in a howling Easterly gale and temperatures well below freezing on Valentines Day.
+Snow drifted to depths of 6-7 feet along the East Coast in a howling Easterly gale and temperatures were well below freezing on Valentines Day (Max of -1.6 degC on February 14th in Durham).

 16-18 March 1979 Snowfall

-A storm at the end of winter 1978-79 deposited 30cm of level snow on Durham (much more in drifts in local villages).
-In Gosforth, just North of Newcastle, the depth was nearer 45cm, with Newcastle inaccesible for a time, and smaller villages totally isolated, with authorities needing heavy earth-moving equipment to dig them out.
+A storm at the end of winter 1978-79 deposited nearly 30cm of level snow on Durham (much more in drifts in local villages).
+In Gosforth, just north of Newcastle, the snow depth was nearer 45cm, with Newcastle inaccessible for a time, and many smaller villages were totally isolated, with authorities needing heavy earth-moving equipment to dig them out.

 Snowfall in Durham City, March 1979.